Pilgrim Gear & Packing Guide

 Hildegard of Bingen Pilgrimage Book

-Stage-by-stage guide to the Hildegardweg with maps and Hildegard’s words at each site.
-Developed with the Scivias Institute — the official companion to the trail itself.
+Stage-by-stage guide with maps and Hildegard’s words at each site.
+Developed with the Scivias Institute.

 Essential Background